ArturShatailo/ArturShatailo/README.md

 📧 arturshatailo@gmail.com

-I'm interested in ☕️ Java software engineering and now, I'm looking for Junior position in professional team 😏
+I'm interested in ☕️ Java software engineering and now, I'm looking for Junior position in ambitious team of professionals 😏